May 2025

 - “Contentment is a choice"

-- Giving my sons chores and reminding them that they’re contributors to their family
+- Giving my sons chores and reminding them that they’re contributors to our family

 - Nudging my boys to say good morning and please and thank you